 Wet Sulfate Deposition

-- A decrease in both SO₂ emissions from sources in the Ohio River Valley and the formation of sulfates that are transported long distances have resulted in reduced sulfate deposition in the Northeast.
+- SO₂ emissions and the consequent decrease in the formation of sulfates that are transported long distances have resulted in reduced sulfate deposition in the Northeast.
 The sulfate reductions documented in the region, particularly across New England and portions of New York, were also affected by lowered SO₂ emissions in eastern Canada.1

 Wet Inorganic Nitrogen Deposition

-- Wet deposition of inorganic nitrogen decreased an average of 33 percent in the Mid-Atlantic and Northeast but decreased only 9 percent in the Midwest from 1989–1991 to 2013–2015.
-Smaller reductions in wet deposition of inorganic nitrogen deposition in the Midwest are attributed to a 22 percent increase in wet deposition of reduced nitrogen (NH₄+) over the same time period.
+- Wet deposition of inorganic nitrogen decreased an average of 19 percent in the Mid-Atlantic and 32 percent in the Northeast but increased in the Mountain and Central regions from 2000–2002 to 2019–2021.
+Increases in wet deposition of inorganic nitrogen in the Rocky Mountain and Central regions are attributed to 36 and 34 percent increases in wet deposition of reduced nitrogen (NH4+), respectively, between 2000 and 2021.

 - Reductions in nitrogen deposition recorded since the early 1990s have been less pronounced than those for sulfur.
-Emission changes from other source categories (e.g., mobile sources, agriculture, and manufacturing) contribute to changes in air concentrations and deposition of nitrogen.
+Emissions from other source categories (e.g., mobile sources, agriculture, biomass burning, and manufacturing) contribute to air concentrations and deposition of nitrogen.

-- The reduction in total sulfur deposition (wet plus dry) has been of similar magnitude to that of wet deposition with an overall average reduction of 79 percent from 1989–1991 to 2013–2015.
+- The reduction in total sulfur deposition (wet plus dry) in the eastern U.S. has been of similar magnitude to that of wet deposition with an overall average reduction of 82 percent from 2000–2002 to 2019–2021.

-- Decreases in dry and total inorganic nitrogen deposition have generally been greater than that of wet deposition, with average reductions of 59 percent and 52 percent, respectively.
-In contrast, wet deposition from inorganic nitrogen reduced by an average of 20 percent from 1989–1991 to 2013–2015.
+- Decreases in oxidized nitrogen (NOX) have generally been greater than that of reduced nitrogen (NHX) deposition.
+Total oxidized nitrogen deposition decreased 59 percent in the east.
+In contrast, total deposition of reduced nitrogen increased by an average of 46 percent in the east from 2000–2002 to 2019–2021.

-As SO₂ and NOₓ gases react in the atmosphere with water, oxygen, and other chemicals, they form acidic compounds that are deposited to the surface in the form of wet and dry acid deposition.
+As SO₂ and NOₓ gases react in the atmosphere with water, oxygen, and other pollutants, they form acidic compounds that are deposited to the earth’s surface in the form of wet and dry deposition.

 Long-term monitoring network data show significant improvements in the primary indicators of acid deposition.
-For example, wet sulfate deposition (sulfate that falls to the earth through rain, snow, and other precipitation) has decreased since the implementation of the Acid Rain Program (ARP) in much of the Ohio River Valley and Northeastern United States.
+For example, wet sulfate deposition (sulfate that falls to the earth through rain, snow, and other forms of precipitation) has decreased in much of the eastern United States due to SO₂ emission reductions achieved through implementation of the Acid Rain Program (ARP), the Clean Air Interstate Rule (CAIR) and the Cross-State Air Pollution Rule (CSAPR).
 Some of the most dramatic reductions have occurred in the mid-Appalachian region, including Maryland, New York, West Virginia, Virginia, and most of Pennsylvania.
-Along with wet sulfate deposition, precipitation acidity, expressed as hydrogen ion (H+ or pH) concentration, have also decreased by similar percentages.
+Along with wet sulfate deposition, precipitation acidity, expressed as hydrogen ion (H+ or pH) concentration, has also decreased by similar percentages.

 Reductions in nitrogen deposition compared to the early 1990s have been less pronounced than those for sulfur.
-As noted earlier, emissions from source categories other than ARP and Cross-State Air Pollution (CSAPR) sources contribute to changes in air concentrations and deposition of nitrogen.
+As noted earlier, emissions from source categories other than ARP and CSAPR regulated sources contribute to changes in air concentrations and deposition of oxidized, reduced, and organic forms of nitrogen.

 The Clean Air Status and Trends Network (CASTNET) provides long-term monitoring of regional air quality to determine trends in atmospheric concentrations and deposition of nitrogen, sulfur, and ozone in order to evaluate the effectiveness of national and regional air pollution control programs.
-CASTNET now operates more than 90 regional sites throughout the contiguous United States, Alaska, and Canada.
+In 2021, CASTNET operated 100 regional sites throughout the contiguous U.S., Alaska, and Canada.
 Sites are located in areas where urban influences are minimal.